r-grandorder/tri-hermes/en/pages/yugakshetra.md

 So I chose to sneak in under the cover of night and murder all of my enemies in their sleep.

 **Narration:**
 You think that cowardly?
 Criminal?
 An affront to all that is good and just?
 I don't care.
 I don't care!
-I don't care! ! !
+I don't care!!!

 **Narration:**
 I was so angry I didn't care about anything else.
 I think that's when I threw away everything in me besides fury.